 Alternatively, find ride-through videos on YouTube (they are abundant) and watch them with your child.
 While watching, you should be able to gauge their reaction.
 The downside of this is that it’s a “spoiler” for the actual ride, but it familiarizes them with the experience and leads to a more predictable response.

 Do you agree or disagree with our advice about height requirements at Walt Disney World?
 Any tips of your own regarding kids getting scared on Walt Disney World attractions?
 Recommendations for preventing this?
-Share any questions, tips, or additional thoughts you have in the comments!
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!